nordic-institute/X-Road-development/WORKFLOW.md

 In X-Road context it means that the NIIS Member specific customizations, settings, repositories etc. need to stand out from documentation clearly.
 The vanilla version of X-Road security server is installed with `xroad-securityserver` package.
-The NIIS Member specific versions are installed with `xroad-securityserver-XX` where XX is the country code of a NIIS Member.
+The country specific versions are installed with `xroad-securityserver-XX` where XX is the country code.

 18.4	Contributors may publish X-Road documentation on their own websites in accordance with the [Licence](https://creativecommons.org/licenses/by-sa/3.0/).